We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Sleep apnea can be a serious condition.
 When a person stops breathing, the heart works overtime to pump blood through the body to provide the oxygen that the body does not get during apnea episodes.
 This extra work can damage the heart and lead to high blood pressure and heart rhythm problems.

 Besides prescribing the use of a CPAP machine, doctors may also recommend surgery to treat sleep apnea, especially in children with enlarged tonsils and adenoids.
 A doctor can remove these larger structures at the back of the throat to improve airflow.

 Sleep apnea is a condition that can affect a person’s quality of life and physical health.

-Home remedies, such as healthful lifestyle changes and elevating the head at night, may help reduce episodes of apnea.
+Home remedies, such as making healthy lifestyle changes and elevating the head at night, may help reduce episodes of apnea.

-However, if a person has moderate or severe sleep apnea, they should see a doctor.
+However, if a person has moderate or severe sleep apnea, they should consider speaking with a doctor.
 They will probably need to wear a CPAP device to support their breathing.